-Symptoms of degenerative disc or joint disease include:
+Some common symptoms of degenerative disc and bone disease include:

-- Bony enlargements in the middle and end joints of the fingers (which may be painful)
+- Swelling or enlarged pieces of bone in the middle and end joints of fingers

 - Joint swelling